MrBig83/CloneMe/README.md

 # CloneMe
-An exercise to show the tutor that I can clone a repo.
+An exercise to show the tutor that I know how to clone a repo.